GuildCrafts/web-development-js/contracts/110-Functional_Programming-Concepts_and_Exercises.md

 # Functional Programming: Concepts and Exercises

+## Challenge Rating

+This goal will likely be within your ZPD if you...

+- Can write programs and tests using Node.js and npm
+- Can use callbacks in JavaScript functions
+- Know what the terms "parameter", "argument", "data type", "function call", "return value" mean
+- Are familiar with the concept of programming paradigms
+- Are familiar with the difference between function definition and invocation
+- Are interested in functional programming concepts
+- Are interested in common functional patterns like composition, currying, and writing pure functions

 ## Description

-This goal provides an introduction to functional programming concepts using JavaScript and gives you the opportunity to practice these concepts with a series of reinforcement exercises from the [Mostly Adequate Guide to Functional Programming][mostly-adequate-guide] and a handful of automated challenges on [CodeWars][codewars-chals].
+This goal provides an introduction to functional programming concepts using JavaScript.

+You'll practice these concepts with a series of reinforcement exercises from the [Mostly Adequate Guide to Functional Programming][mostly-adequate-guide] and a handful of automated challenges on [CodeWars][codewars-chals].

+Fork the [fp-exercises][fp-exercises] repo, and use the fork as your artifact.

+This repo has the exercises and tests for the Mostly Adequate Guide already there so you can get started right away.
+When you work on the CodeWars katas, just copy your solution into the `code-wars` folder of the repo so that your code can be reviewed and so that you can reference it in the future.

+If this goal is too advanced for you, a good pre-requisite goal is @Jusdev89's [Common JS Utility Functions - Lodash](./37-Common_JS_Utility_Functions-Lodash.md).

 ## Context